ipsusu/ipsuShade/README.md

 ## What is IpsuShade?

-IpsuShade is a ReShade preset collection (with GShade support) that aims to deliver both maximum quality at maximum FPS with the `Gameplay`, `GameplayLite` and `Questing` preset types, but also with high fidelity screenshot preset types such as `Screenie` and `Ultimate`.
+IpsuShade is a ReShade preset collection (with GShade support) that aims to deliver maximum quality at maximum FPS with the `Gameplay`, `GameplayLite` and `Questing` preset types, but also provide high fidelity screenshots with the `Screenie` and `Ultimate` preset types.

 <img src="https://i.imgur.com/0h3bTyM.png">